nikitaindik/funda-neighbourhoods/README.md

 ### Commands

-`yarn build` - build for production
+`npm run build` - build for production
-`yarn testBuild` - build for testing with Puppeteer (same as production, but uses a mocked Funda page)
+`npm run testBuild` - build for testing with Puppeteer (same as production, but uses a mocked Funda page)
-`yarn start` - build for development (no minification, uses webpack watch mode)
+`npm run start` - build for development (no minification, uses webpack watch mode)
-`yarn zip` - package build folder into a ZIP, so it can be uploaded to extensions store dashboard
+`npm run zip` - package build folder into a ZIP, so it can be uploaded to extensions store dashboard

 ---